 School delays and virtual learning environments due to the COVID-19 state of emergency led to the loss of free and reduced-price school meals for many Kentucky children.
-These children now can receive P-EBT for October 2020 through the end of the current school year with the continuation of a program jointly offered by the Cabinet for Health and Family Services and Kentucky Department of Education.
+These children now can receive P-EBT for October 2020 through the end of the current school year with the continuation of a program jointly offered by the Cabinet for Health and Family Services and the USDA Food and Nutrition Service.

 Kentucky Pandemic Electronic Benefit Transfer Frequently Asked Questions (FAQ).